Todd Helton: 2000–2006: Mid-career

-Helton was invited to his first career Major League Baseball All-Star Game in 2000.
-He also received National League Player of the Month honors for May and August.
+Helton was invited to his first career MLB All-Star Game in 2000.
+He also received NL Player of the Month honors for May and August.
 He finished fifth in voting for the MVP award.
-However, the Associated Press, Sporting News, USA Baseball Alumni and Baseball Digest all named Helton the MLB Player of the Year.
+However, the Associated Press, Sporting News, USA Baseball Alumni, and Baseball Digest all named Helton the MLB Player of the Year.
 Buck O'Neil and the Negro Leagues Baseball Museum presented Helton with the Walter Fenner "Buck" Leonard Legacy Award.
-Helton was also given the team-honored version of the Roberto Clemente Man of Year Award, for his community contributions to Eastern Tennessee.
-Furthermore, he was the National League winner of the second annual Hank Aaron Award.
+Helton was also given the team-honored version of the Roberto Clemente Award, for his community contributions to eastern Tennessee.
+Furthermore, he was the NL winner of the second annual Hank Aaron Award.
 Each season from 2000 to 2003, he was named the Rockies Player of the Year.
-For all of his success, the Colorado Rockies rewarded Helton with a nine-year, $141.5 million contract in April 2001 that took effect in 2003.

-The following season, Helton posted a career-high 49 home runs (22 of them occurred away from Coors Field).
-The 49 home runs tied teammate Larry Walker for the most home runs ever by a Colorado Rockies player in a single season.
-Additionally, Helton had a .336 batting average, .432 on-base percentage and .685 slugging percentage.
-He also had 105 extra base hits, making him the first player in MLB history to have at least 100 total extra base hits in back-to-back seasons.
+Capitalizing on his success, Helton signed a nine-year, $141.5 million contract in April 2001, which took effect after his then-contract expired after 2002.
+That season, Helton hit a career-high 49 home runs (22 of them occurred away from hitter-friendly Coors Field).
+He tied Walker for the most home runs ever by a Rockies player in one season.
+Additionally, Helton had a .336/.432/.685 slash line.
+He had 105 extra base hits, making him the first player in MLB history to have at least 100 total extra base hits in back-to-back seasons.
 Furthermore, Helton attained 402 total bases, making him only the fourth player in MLB history to do so in consecutive seasons (Chuck Klein, Gehrig and Foxx are the others).
-Helton appeared in his second consecutive All-Star game in 2001 — his first as a starter.
-He won his first Gold Glove at first base and was once again a top candidate for MVP, but was overshadowed by Sammy Sosa and Barry Bonds.
+Helton appeared in his second consecutive All-Star Game in 2001 — his first as a starter.
+He won his first Gold Glove at first base and was once again a top candidate for MVP, but was beaten in balloting by Sammy Sosa and Barry Bonds.

-In 2002, Helton had a .329 batting average, 30 home runs, 109 RBI, 98 walks, 107 runs, .577 slg % and 319 total bases.
+In 2002, Helton had a .329 batting average, 30 home runs, 109 RBI, 98 walks, 107 runs, .577 SLG and 319 total bases.
 He became the first player in Rockies history to score at least 100 runs in four consecutive seasons.
-He was named Player of the Month for May, as he hit .347 with six doubles, one triple, 10 home runs and 28 RBI during the month.
-Helton was named to his third consecutive All-Star game — his second straight as a starter.
+He was named NL Player of the Month for May, when he hit .347 with six doubles, one triple, 10 home runs and 28 RBI.
+Helton was named to his third consecutive All-Star Game — his second straight as a starter.
 He also received his second consecutive Gold Glove.